GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-window/index.md

 lifecycle](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle)
 is complex and can be a challenge to fully understand.
-Part of the reason it's so complex is it must handle all the edge cases for all possible usages of service worker (e.g. registering more than one service worker, registering different service workers in different frames, registering service workers with different names, etc.).
+Part of the reason it's so complex is it must handle all the edge cases for all possible usages of service worker.
+Some examples include registering more than one service worker, registering different service workers in different frames, and registering service workers with different names.

 But most developers implementing service worker should not need to worry about all these edge cases because their usage is quite simple.
 Most developer